Vesperton-IBM-Watson-DevCloud-Services/markup-api/README.md

 To reproduce the demo in your own application, you'll need four things:

 - a script tag to call the API's JSONP endpoint
-- a JavaScript function called `render` to handle the API response
+- a JavaScript function called `MarkupAPI.render` to handle the API response
 - an HTML element with the id of `target` to accept the appended HTML
 - jQuery

 Start by [downloading](https://raw.githubusercontent.com/mmwtsn/markup-api/gh-pages/src/markup-jsonp-library.js)
-the little library containing the `render` function into a local directory.
+the little library containing the `MarkupAPI.render` function into a local directory.
 We named our directory "public" in this example.
 Source it at the bottom of your page along with API call and jQuery (if it isn't already loaded).